telekom/LibNbiot/examples/arduino/README.md

 # Arduino Example - An example how to use the LibNbiot on an Arduino

 This folder contains the python-script **create_arduino_lib.py** that creates a LibNbiot.zip that can be imported as a library by the Arduino IDE (version 1.8.5. required).
-The imported library ships with an easy-to-us example called **SimpleExample**.
+The imported library ships with an easy-to-use example called **SimpleExample**.

 ## Hardware Prerequisites